7. Fertilization

 Step 4

-4.1: If Nsurplus, country = 0: There is no surplus in the country (i.e., every crop in every rgion received no more manure N than what’s permitted by regulation).
-No derogation or redistribution is available in this case.
+There is no surplus in the country (i.e., every crop in every region received no more manure N than what’s permitted by regulation).
+No derogation or redistribution is available.
+In this case, the final amount of manure N applied for each crop in each region is the same as the provisionally applied manure N.

 Equation 7.6